 The Cyber Essentials scheme was developed by the National Cyber Security Centre (NCSC) and provides an approved framework for cybersecurity for businesses.
 More and more companies are taking the plunge and getting certified, demonstrating their commitment to digital safety to their clients and customers.
-If you are ready to become certified, Forensic Control offers a comprehensive service to ensure that you’ll pass your certification first time, tailored to meet the needs of your organisation.
+If you are ready to become certified, Forensic Control offers a comprehensive service to ensure that you’ll pass your Cyber Essentials and Cyber Essentials Plus certifications first-time, tailored to meet the needs of your organisation.

 As part of the course, the NCSC has developed the Cyber Essentials Requirements for IT Infrastructure document.
 It concisely outlines the requirements that must be met in five different areas: